ratwolfzero/hopalong_python/README.md

 The program asks for the parameters a, b, c and num (number of iterations).
 Num must be entered as an integer e.g. 1000000 or 1_000_000.
 The parameters a, b and c can be entered in floating point or integer format.
 The value of 'a' should not be zero and the input validation returns a corresponding error.
 You can enter a very small value instead e.g. 1e-10

 If you select a very high value for 'num' ,the number of iterations, then the performance might decrease additionally due to memory swap use (RAM>>SSD).
 To compensate this float32 was selected as data type for the points-array.
 However, this is depending on your available System and RAM.
-Anyway 200_000_000 iterations are still easy with the advanced version.
+Anyway 200_000_000 iterations is still easy with the advanced version.

 Have fun!!